NOTARY PUBLIC Office Anaheim

 The Office of the Secretary of State provides apostille and authentication service to U.S. citizens and foreign nationals on documents that will be used overseas.
 Types of documents include corporate documents such as company bylaws and articles of incorporation, power of attorney, diplomas, transcripts, letters relating to degrees, marital status, references and job certifications, home studies, deeds of assignments, distributorship agreements, papers for adoption purposes, etc. The U.S. State Department provides general information about document authentications and apostilles under the Hague Convention of 1961.

-Notary Public Stanton-General Power of Attorney
+Question From Notary Public Stanton?
+Power of Attorney

 A general power of attorney gives broad powers to a person or organization (known as an agent or attorney-in-fact) to act in your behalf.
 These powers include handling financial and business transactions, buying life insurance, settling claims, operating business interests, making gifts, and employing professional help.
 General power of attorney is an effective tool if you will be out of the country and need someone to handle certain matters, or when you are physically or mentally incapable of managing your affairs.
 A general power of attorney is often included in an estate plan to make sure someone can handle financial matters.

-Notary Public Cypress-Special Power of Attorney
+Question From Notary Public Cypress?
+Special Power of Attorney